 - Pets taken in (2018): 9,505

-KC Pet Project provides adoption and foster services to Kansas City and surrounding areas, and took in more than 9,500 animals in 2018.
+KC Pet Project provides adoption and foster services to Kansas City and surrounding areas.
 Every spring, the shelter hosts a “Hoops for Hounds” fundraiser, where attendees can enjoy appetizers and drinks while watching championship basketball games.
 It also sponsors a local cat cafe where adoptable cats can visit with potential owners.
 Information on the shelter and events may be found at www.kcpetproject.org.